VeganSteak1/IntroductionToRobotics/README.md

 - **Commits:** If you're curious about my learning process, take a look at the commit history.

 ## Homework 1
--  **This is the sanity check, I've attached the code and I will attach a picture in the folder too**
+-  **This is the sanity check**, I've attached the code and I will attach a picture in the folder too
+-  I have three potentiometers that control the intensity of three LED lights
 -  My RGB led wasnt working so i've used three LED's, the result is the same basically